-You was an adolescent, you know.
-Whether you was with your mother or father or just with a guardian who took care of you.
-And someone had a car, they went wherever they was going, but you walked to school.
+You were an adolescent, you know.
+Whether you were with your mother or father or just with a guardian who took care of you.
+And [if your mother, father, or guardian] had a car, they went wherever they were going, but you walked to school.